 Briefing to the Minister of Health

-The Royal New Zealand College of General Practitioners looks forward to working with the new Minister of Health, Hon Dr David Clark MP, during the coming years.
-The purpose of this paper is to brief the incoming Minister on the role of the College, and current issues facing general practice and primary care in New Zealand.
-The briefing notes the policies announced by the Labour Party, and describes how the College can help implement these policies.
+The Royal New Zealand College of General Practitioners looks forward to working with the new Minister of Health, Hon Andrew Little, during the coming years.
+The purpose of this paper is to brief the Minister on the role of the College and the current issues facing general practice and primary care (sometimes referred to as community-based medicine) in New Zealand.

 Changing models of care